Pelagicore/softwarecontainer/doc/chapters/gateways/10-dbus-gateway.rst

 The socket will be placed in a directory accessible from within the container, and the applications running inside the container are expected to use this socket when communicating with the outside D-Bus system.
-The gateway uses uses an external program ``dbus-proxy``, which is included in SoftwareContainer as a submodule, for creation and communication over the proxied bus connection.
+The gateway uses an external program ``dbus-proxy``, which is included in SoftwareContainer as a submodule, for creation and communication over the proxied bus connection.